 Industrial injuries disablement benefit: In the case of a work-related injury, the insured must be an employee.
 The degree of disability, which must be greater than 14%, is assessed by medical examination.
-In the case of an occupational disease, the insured must have contracted a prescribed disease during the course of employment.
+In the case of an occupational disease, the insured must have contracted a listed disease during the course of employment, according to the schedule in law.